Amr-Kollohm/TFT/README.md

 # TFT
 This repository is made to optimize the active trait count in Team Fight Tactics (TFT).
 While it was created with set 12 in mind, it should generally work for any TFT set.
 ## Motivation
 So why would you want to **maximize** active trait count?
-Other than the obvious fact that traits buff and make your team **stronger**, the main inspiration for this project was the augment **Stand United II** and this bad boy:
+Other than the obvious fact that active traits buff and make your team **stronger**, the main inspiration for this project was the augment **Stand United II** and this bad boy:

 ![TahmKench](https://github.com/user-attachments/assets/5d00be48-b036-48aa-927e-a205c973d88d)